-Executive Summary
+• Executive Summary

-This deliverable reports about diverse activities that are all aiming at improving FabLab-internal processes.
+This deliverable is an extended version of deliverable D3.6 which reports about diverse activities that are all aiming at improving FabLab-internal processes.
 This involves improving training processes and supporting the interaction of users engaged in a co-creation/co-production activity.